Lamer87/Space_Engineers_DLC_unlocker/README.md

             - If CreamAPI is already installed and PL too, the Tool prompts you tu rollback to v4.5
             - You can switch to last creamapi by removing the file "SpaceEngineersLauncher.exe"
             - You can completely erase Plugin Launcher and all its files, run the Tool and press "M"
+    - v1.4
+            - More options in the Removing zone (just restore backup or remove files)
+            - Added a "restart the Tool" button when it can be useful
+            - Some edits to cream_api.ini
+            - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher need 4.5)

     <br>